apostrophecms/sanitize-html/README.md

 If you set `disallowedTagsMode` to `discard` (the default), disallowed tags are discarded.
 Any text content or subtags are still included, depending on whether the individual subtags are allowed.

+If you set `disallowedTagsMode` to `completelyDiscard`, disallowed tags and any content they contain are discarded.
+Any subtags are still included, as long as those individual subtags are allowed.

 If you set `disallowedTagsMode` to `escape`, the disallowed tags are escaped rather than discarded.
 Any text or subtags are handled normally.

 If you set `disallowedTagsMode` to `recursiveEscape`, the disallowed tags are escaped rather than discarded, and the same treatment is applied to all subtags, whether otherwise allowed or not.